spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 - `PriceProductDimensionExpanderStrategyPluginInterface`—expands `PriceProductDimension` transfer basing on some properties of this transfer (like `idPriceProductDefault`).

-Reading prices from Storage is implemented in `PriceProductStorage` module, plugins for reading prices reside in `PriceProductStorageExtension` module (`\Spryker\Client\PriceProductStorageExtension\Dependency\Plugin\PriceProductStoragePriceDimensionPluginInterface`) which has two methods for reading prices from Storage:
+Reading prices from Storage is implemented in `PriceProductStorage` module, plugins for reading prices reside in `PriceProductStorageExtension` module (`/Spryker/Client/PriceProductStorageExtension/Dependency/Plugin/PriceProductStoragePriceDimensionPluginInterface`) which has two methods for reading prices from Storage:
 - `findProductConcretePrices($id)`, and
 - `findProductAbstractPrices($id)`.